 When we opened up the Safeway container, my younger daughter said the muffins smelled and looked great and “I would love to have one!”
 I said OK, she can have a muffin, but first she needs to read aloud the ingredients list and then decide if she still wants one.
 When she was done reading, she said “it doesn’t read like a food; it reads like the ingredients list of some industrial product!”
 She opted out of ingesting it.

 Moral of the story?
-Know your ingredients!
-And as a side note, it deeply saddens me that it has come to this – that a seemingly innocent package of baked goods from the local supermarket contains all these chemicals.
+Seemingly innocent, clean foods can be anything but, so always check your ingredients!
+And as a side note, it deeply saddens me that it has come to this – that a package of baked goods from the local supermarket contains all these chemicals.
 I’m sad that processed foods need added flavoring, which tells me that without the flavorings, they would not taste good; and I’m sad that it feels like war – manufacturers against consumers – with manufacturers having no qualms about selling us “food” that is not really food (will our body recognize those additives?
 Will it know what to do with them and how to break them down, or will they be toxic to our systems once ingested?), all for a longer shelf life, and bigger profits.

 I don’t want to ingest industrial chemicals, even if they make food taste good or last forever.
 I want real, honest food.
 This is what clean eating means to me, and this is what this blog is all about.